 Starting in the 1840s, German Jews made up the first group of Jewish immigrants to Wisconsin, settling almost exclusively in Milwaukee.
-This Jewish population remained relatively small until the last two decades of the 19th century.
+Wisconsin’s Jewish population remained relatively small until the last two decades of the 19th century.
 In 1880, 2,559 Jews lived in Wisconsin.
 Just nine years later, 10,000 Jews lived in Wisconsin, mostly in Milwaukee.
-With this rapid increase in the Jewish population, Jews began to contribute more to the industrialization of their new home.
+With this rapid increase in the Jewish population, Jews began increasingly contributing to the industrialization of their new home.
 By 1895, the growing German Jewish community owned nearly all the clothing factories in the city.

 Herman J. Holman arrived in Sheboygan from Eastern Europe in 1890 and became a central figure in both Sheboygan manufacturing and the emerging Jewish community.
 He created three different businesses: the Holman Overall Company, Lakeland Manufacturing, and the Reliable Shirt and Overall Company.
 Holman not only worked as a leading businessman in the community but he also served as the president of Sheboygan’s first conservative synagogue, Congregation Beth El.

-A newspaper article from the Sheboygan Press in 1942 reported that the Lakeland Manufacturing Company expanded steadily in Sheboygan, changing plant locations and operating sizes in 1919 and 1925.
-The company specialized in mostly men’s and boy’s outdoorswear, manufacturing leather jackets, wool fingertips, mackinaws, leisure coats, and snowsuits.
+According to a newspaper article from the Sheboygan Press in 1942, the Lakeland Manufacturing Company expanded steadily in Sheboygan, changing plant locations and operating sizes in 1919 and 1925.
+The company specialized in mostly men’s and boy’s outdoors wear, manufacturing leather jackets, wool fingertips, mackinaws, leisure coats, and snowsuits.
 By the 1940s, the Lakeland Manufacturing Company shipped their products throughout the United States.
 In 1942, the company employed 250 people.
-This marked a high point for both Jewish life and manufacturing in Sheboygan.
+This period marked a high point for both Jewish life and manufacturing in Sheboygan.

 Written by Jack Styler, July 2020.